anjana-psvel/univ/README.md

 # univ
-static and responsive university website using html and css
+responsive website for a university using html and css